Th-nguyen-Dev/Resume-Resources/README.md

 - Implemented a save/load system to store user’s custom-made map.

-## Sudoku Solver with Multithread Integration
+## Sudoku Solver With Multithread Integration

 - Sudoku Solver using Depth-First Search method.
 The project applied various complex data structure for fast look up time, and performance optimization.
 Currently integrating multithread for faster permutation traversal.

-## Reverse Polish Calculator with ANTLR integration
+## Reverse Polish Calculator With Antlr Integration

 - Applied ANTLR (Another Tool for Language Recognition) as a parser.
 Use context-free grammar to break down infix expression into postfix